Skip to footer content

 document.addPage(blankPage);

-//Retrieving the pages of the document
+// Retrieve the page of the document

 PDPage paper = document.getPage(0);

-PDPageContentStream contentStream = new PDPageContentStream(document, paper);
+try (PDPageContentStream contentStream = new PDPageContentStream(document, paper)) {

 contentStream.beginText();

-//Setting the font to the Content stream
+// Set the font to the content stream

 contentStream.setFont(PDType1Font.TIMES_ROMAN, 12);

-//Setting the position for the line
+// Set the position for the line

 contentStream.newLineAtOffset(25, 700);